ruby-processing/JRubyArt/_editors/atom.md

 While you are at install the `language-jruby-art` package [also by Martin Prout][language] for code snippets (includes a `bare` JRubyArt sketch)

+Also install `set-syntax` package by Lee Dohm to allow easy setting of buffer syntax

 ### Watching Sketches (a pseudo REPL)###

 _Important_